DroidPrezzo/pdsnd_github/README.md

 ### Files used
 Files Used include Bikeshare data for New York: new_york_city.csv, Washington: washington.csv and Chicago: chicago.csv.
 A Python script bikeshare.py was created to analyze the data from all CSV files.
+### Author
+Precious Sani is the sole author of this project.
 ### Credits
 Aritra's repository (https://github.com/Aritra96) helped with understanding the structure of the function required to view raw data.